rwxrob/zet/docs/1857/README.md

 # PEGN scanner interface and functions

+***Update:*** No longer calling them `Parsers` because they aren't parsing anything.
+Using the words `Rule` and `Check` and `Results` now.
+Also distinguishing between AST and tree of results.
+Adding capture syntax to PEGN and dropping the `<--` operator.
+Every rule defined in an PEGN specification is significant.
+An AST should always be created from a results (parse) tree.

 ***Update:*** Dropping the `pegn.Scanner` interface approach in favor of providing tools to produce specialized scanners instead.
 Also calling them `Parsers` now that AST is included and referential rather than redundant copies of values.

 ----